-- (a) Damage to equipment not properly connected to the product. - (b) Cost incurred in the shipping of the product to and from Emerson's Return Facility. - (c) Damage or improper operation of unit caused by customer abuse, misuse, negligence or failure to follow operating instructions (including cleaning instructions) provided with the product. - (d) Ordinary adjustments to the product which can be performed by customer as outlined in the owner's manual. - (e) Products not purchased in the United States. - (f) Damage to product if used outside the United States.
+- (a) Damage to equipment not properly connected to the product. - (b) Cost incurred in the shipping of the product to and from a Regional Repair Facility permitted by Emerson to perform warranty repairs. - (c) Damage or improper operation of unit caused by customer abuse, misuse, negligence or failure to follow operating instructions provided with the product. - (d) Ordinary adjustments to the product which can be performed by customer as outlined in the owner's manual. - (e) Products not purchased in the United States. - (f) Damage to product if used outside the United States.